 Safe Kids Worldwide.
 The

-Helmet Safety Institute says wearing a practice can reduce the risk of severe brain injuries by 88 percent.
+Helmet Safety Institute says wearing a helmet can reduce the risk of severe brain injuries by 88 percent.

-To promote helmet usage and support local bicycle activities, the selection process encourages applicants to partner with community groups to extend bicycle safety awareness outreach.
+To promote helmet usage and support local bicycle activities, the Integrated Mobility Division accepts applications from organizations willing to distribute helmets to low income children.
+The selection process encourages applicants to partner with community groups to extend bicycle safety awareness outreach.